Tejas-H5/Working-on-Tree/Readme.md

         assets/             anything more data than code, including massive constants components/         components copy-pasted accross multiple projects
         utils/              utils copy-pasted accross multiple projects
-        legacy-components/  TODO (Me): port these, put them into `components/`
+        legacy-components/  TODO (Me): port these, put them into `components/`.
+The checkbox in particular was pretty cool if I remember correctly.
 ```

+TODO: Fix bugs:
+- [ ] with sticky child component being visible when normal component is also visible
+- [ ] where the tree corrupts itself just by being open for a long time.
+I havent been able to reproduce it on my machine...

+Since this code is mosty finished, I may never get to the TODOs. except for the bugfixes